luxfi/docs/docs/deprecated/truffle.md

 ## Requirements

-You've completed [Run an Lux Node](/nodes/run/node-manually.md) and are familiar with [Lux's architecture](/learn/lux/lux-platform.md).
+You've completed [Run a Lux Node](/nodes/run/node-manually.md) and are familiar with [Lux's architecture](/learn/lux/lux-platform.md).
 You've also performed a cross-chain swap via this [this tutorial](https://support.lux.network/en/articles/6169872-how-to-make-a-cross-chain-transfer-in-the-wallet)